VasanthVanan/convertAPI-python/README.md

 # convertAPI-python

 This repository is used to convert files to desired formats that you are comfortable with.
 It depends on [CONVERTAPI](https://www.convertapi.com) REST-API.
+<br><br>
-For more details on supported conversions: https://www.convertapi.com/conversions
+Click here for more details on supported conversions: https://www.convertapi.com/conversions

 ### Prerequisite:
 * python 3.7 or later